 Is tipping required in Germany?

-The truth is, tipping is expected in Germany.
-There is no set percentage, so just round the bill up or leave a couple of Euros for good service
+The truth is that tipping is expected in Germany on a Berlin family holiday.
+There is no set percentage, so just round the bill up or leave a couple of Euros for good service.

 How do I call the police in Germany?